-Bruce leads one of the teams which is responsible for developing the post-processing of NWP model output, using physical and statistical techniques and the latest observations, to provide improved weather forecasts.
+Bruce leads one of the teams responsible for developing the post-processing of NWP model output.

 Bruce manages one of the Post-Processing teams, which is part of the Verification, Impacts and Post-Processing section within Weather Science.
 The team is responsible for post-processing Met Office Numerical Weather Prediction model output to produce seamless, automated weather forecasts from 15 minutes to 2 weeks ahead in the form of gridded datasets and spot forecasts spanning the UK and the globe.
 The process also includes nowcasting (exploiting the latest observations to improve the quality of the model forecasts for just a few hours ahead) and the use of ensembles (a set of slightly perturbed model forecasts) to provide information on forecast uncertainty.

 Bruce joined the Met Office 1987, with a First Class Degree in Physics from Imperial College London.
 Initially, he working on an innovative data analysis system, which allowed the forecaster to control the analysis of a range of surface observations and remotely sensed data through a graphical interface to provide the initial conditions for a high-resolution UK model.
 During this time, he also gained an MSc in Meteorology from University of Reading.